 Graduate Student Travel Grant

 The Graduate Student Travel Grants are established to support graduate students engaged in independent scholarly research, scientific inquiry, inventive technology, and artistic/creative activity.
 The grants support graduate student travel to meetings or events sponsored by professional organizations for the purpose of reporting the results of their research, exhibiting or performing creative works or otherwise disseminating results of their scholarly activity.
 These grants do not cover conference attendance for other purposes (e.g. as a non-presenting attendee or workshop participant.)

-WMU graduate students may receive a maximum of two Research Grants, or two Travel Grants, or one of each grant type at each degree level: Ph.D., master’s, specialist.
+WMU graduate students may receive a maximum of two Research Grants, or two Travel Grants, or one of each grant type at these degree level: master’s, specialist.
 Doctoral students may receive a maximum of three Research Grants or Travel Grants, or a combination of both, up to three total.
 Because these are competitive grants, students are eligible to receive up to the maximum allowed in their degree level, but these are not guaranteed awards for each student.
 Note: the typing of theses, dissertations, and project paper, as well as the purchase of computers or supplies and equipment commonly provided by departments or by other existing grants or funds do not qualify as legitimate budget expenses under a Graduate Student Travel Grant.